karlduino/CO2monitor/README.md

 [instructions document](https://karlduino.org/CO2monitor/docs/instructions.html),
 which attempts to explain the full process:

-- prepare the box (drilling holes to mount components and cutting holes for the sensor and the micro-USB cable)
+- Prepare the box (drilling holes to mount components and cutting holes for the sensor and the micro-USB cable)

 - Solder headers onto the main components

-- Mount the components
+- Mount the components in the box

 - Make connections (see below)

 - Load the software

+- Adjust the contrast on the LCD display

 ### Connections

 - The 16x2 LCD with I2C has a 4-pin connector:

-    - 16x2 GND -> Arduino GND (black)
+    - 16x2 GND → Arduino GND (black)

-    - 16x2 VCC -> Arduino VIN (red)
+    - 16x2 VCC → Arduino VIN (red)

-    - 16x2 SDA -> Arduino A4 (green)
+    - 16x2 SDA → Arduino A4 (green)

-    - 16x2 SCL -> Arduino A5 (yellow)
+    - 16x2 SCL → Arduino A5 (yellow)

 - The SenseAir S8 needs soldering; you could use two pairs of header pins.
 See page 3 of